Yes, librarians can help you via email, Zoom or other means; visit the liaison librarians page for contact information.

 For More Info / Source(s)

 Please review the link below for information related to obtaining an alumni card and library privileges for alumni.
-You may use most online databases in the library by obtaining a guest userid and password from the Circulation Desk.
-Off campus use of databases is available only to current Trinity students, faculty and staff with the exception of JSTOR and ProjectMUSE.
-Contact us at asklib@trinity.edu for assistance.
+You may use most online databases in the library by obtaining a guest user ID and password at the Circulation Desk.
+Off campus use of databases is available only to current Trinity students, faculty and staff.

 For More Info / Source(s)